There are multiple ways to make millions, if not billions, in the world of cryptocurrency.

 In the crypto world, the most popular method of getting altcoins is through an exchange.

-After using Changelly and ShapeShift to exchange digital tokens during my initial trading days, I discovered Poloniex.
+After using Changelly to exchange digital tokens during my initial trading days, I discovered Poloniex.
 I loved it from day one because the conversions were great, the volumes were great, and I could get started just by transferring over some bitcoins.

 Later, I also discovered Bittrex, which seemed like a cleaner version of Poloniex.